-CEPT Report 39 is the CEPT response to this Mandate.
-This Report deals with the band plan for the 2 GHz bands as described in the original version of ECC/DEC/(06)01, with the following assumptions:
+CEPT Report 39 [7] is the CEPT response to this Mandate.
+This Report deals with the band plan for the 2 GHz bands as described in the original version of ECC Decision (06)01, with the following assumptions:

-2x60 MHz FDD in the bands 1920-1980 MHz paired with 2110-2170 MHz;

-the bands 1900-1920 MHz and 2010-2025 MHz can be used for TDD operation or FDD uplink transmission paired with another frequency band.
+- 2x60 MHz FDD in the bands 1920-1980 MHz paired with 2110-2170 MHz; - the bands 1900-1920 MHz and 2010-2025 MHz can be used for TDD operation or FDD uplink transmission paired with another frequency band.

-This CEPT Report 39 was built on the work carried out in ERC Report 065, by considering developments in characteristics of systems operating in adjacent bands and by considering technology neutral approach to allow technologies other than UMTS to be deployed.
+The CEPT Report 39 was built on the work carried out in ERC Report 065 [8], by considering developments in characteristics of systems operating in adjacent bands and by considering technology neutral approach to allow technologies other than UMTS to be deployed.
 It was found that the conclusions of ERC Report 065 remain valid.

 Further to the review conducted in 2010-2011, ECC decided to focus the revision of this framework on paired bands only.
-Another framework will be developed for the unpaired bands.
+Another framework has been developed for the unpaired bands (see CEPT Report 52).

-Consequently, the revision of the ECC Decision has enabled to introduce the least restrictive technical conditions as defined in Annex 2 (requirements for FDD base stations).
+Consequently, the revision of the ECC Decision has enabled the introduction of the least restrictive technical conditions as defined in Annex 2 (requirements for FDD base stations).